-Play Principle 1 COE2 Catcher's Obstruction is not the pitchers fault, but neither can you say it would have been OUT , so it can only become a missed turn at bat.
+Play Principle 1 COe2 Catcher's Obstruction is an advance error, it is not the pitchers fault, but neither can you say it would have been OUT , so this is treated as a MTB in reconstruction.
 Any subsequent plays involving this runner are ignored.
-2 (2) E3 This is an advance-error .
+2 (2) e 3 This is an advance-error as indicated by the e .
 The runner would have been safe back at first base, and free to advance on the next play.
-Just because there is an error does not necessarily mean that a run cannot be earned 3 FC62 In reconstruction there would not have been a play at the plate.
+In reconstruction advance errors are ignored.
+3 FC62 In reconstruction there would not have been a play at the plate.
 It is possible that the lead OUT could have been taken at 2nd, but unless you are really sure you cannot assume it.
 An OUT was taken, so it's reasonable to assume that the batter would have been OUT , and Runner 2 would most likely have advanced on the play.
 4 +++78 Runner 2 would certainly have scored on the triple.
 5 FFE2 Batter 5 should have been OUT on the foul fly.
 Therefore, any baserunner advance because of the subsequent SHF8 by the batter must be ignored.
-6 9 Runner 4 would have scored on the hit by Batter 6.
+6 - 9 Runner 4 would have scored on the hit by Batter 6.
 7 PB Although PB advances are ignored for Earned Runs, the runner would have scored the subsequent 3-base hit anyway, so this run can be earned.
-8 E26 There are two issues on the pick-off attempt.
-If the runner was at 1st base, would the pick-off still have been made, and was it an OUT-Error ?
-You can only guess, but you know that without the error, the runner wouldn't have advanced, so don't advance him.
+8 e26 As indicated by the ethe scorer is indicating this is an advance error so in reconstruction this is ignored.
 9 WP A WP can normally be an Earned Run, but this one occurred after the last OUT should have been taken.
 10 FC5 With one OUT in actual innings, 3rd base chose to hold the runner on third.
 Reconstruction has two OUT , so it is reasonable to assume he would have taken the OUT at 1st to end the innings.